Dental implants in Miami Beach and Aventura, FL.

 What are My Tooth Replacement Options?

-- A fixed bridge is cemented into place using crowns or “caps” on the teeth adjacent to the open space for support.
+- A fixed dental bridge is cemented into place using crowns or “caps” on the teeth adjacent to the open space for support.
 Crown placement usually requires removing or reducing the outer layer of the tooth.
 In some cases, a “Maryland” bridge, a fixed bridge that does not need crowns, is glued onto the back of the teeth adjacent to the space so that minimal tooth structure is removed.

 - Full dentures or “plates” are the traditional solution for people who have lost all their teeth in one or both jaws.
 The success of a full denture depends upon the individual’s jaw size and shape, his or her oral habits, and his or her adaptability.
 Some people adapt well to full dentures, while others are not able to adapt.
 Dental implants can be used to provide support for the replacement of one tooth or all of an individual’s teeth.
 After years of research and clinical trials, we can now provide this option in addition to the traditional treatments just described.
 Implant-supported teeth can be cemented, screw-retained, or removable and can be made attractive, stable, and comfortable for almost any patient.